bjoernbremer/bjoernbremer.github.io/research/index.md

 **3) Public Opinion Towards Fiscal and Social Policies: Studying Priorities and Trade-Offs with Survey Experiments (with Reto Bürgisser)**

 In this joint research project, we I study public opinion towards (i) fiscal policies (including government spending, taxation, and government debt) and (ii) social policies (including varies forms of social investment and social consumption).
 The research project brings together our substantive interests in the politics of fiscal policies and the welfare state and it uses original conjoint and split-sample survey experiments in four European countries (Germany, Italy, Spain, UK) to capture the multidimensionality of fiscal and social policies.
-Disentangling the preferences towards different policies in this ways allows us to analyse the citizens' priorities when they are confronted with some of the trade-offs that are inherent in policy-making.
+Disentangling the preferences towards different policies in this way allows us to analyse the citizens' priorities when they are confronted with some of the trade-offs that are inherent in policy-making.

-* "[Public Preferences Towards Fiscal Policies: Survey Experiments on Budgetary Priorities and Trade-Offs]({{ site.url }}/documents/publications/BremerBurgisser_PreAnalysisPlan_PublicOpinionOnWelfareStateRecalibration.pdf)" with Reto Bürgisser (pre-analysis plan)
+* "[Public preferences towards fiscal policies: Survey experiments on budgetary priorities and trade-Offs]({{ site.url }}/documents/publications/BremerBurgisser_PreAnalysisPlan_PublicOpinionOnWelfareStateRecalibration.pdf)" with Reto Bürgisser (pre-analysis plan)
-* "[Public Opinion on Welfare State Recalibration in Times of Austerity: Evidence from Survey Experiments]({{ site.url }}/documents/publications/BremerBurgisser_PreAnalysisPlan_PublicOpinionOnWelfareStateRecalibration.pdf)" with Reto Bürgisser (pre-analysis plan)
+* "[Public opinion on welfare state recalibration in times of austerity: Evidence from survey experiments]({{ site.url }}/documents/publications/BremerBurgisser_PreAnalysisPlan_PublicOpinionOnWelfareStateRecalibration.pdf)" with Reto Bürgisser (pre-analysis plan)

 **4) Other Work in Progress**

-* "Income, Asset Ownership, and Preferences for Redistribution: A Comprehensive Model" (with Andreas Winkler)
+* "Income, asset ownership, and preferences for redistribution: A comprehensive model" (with Andreas Winkler)
-* "Public Preferences Towards Social Investment: Comparing Patterns of Support Across the World"
+* "Public preferences towards social investment: Comparing patterns of support across the world"